Ruard/ProcsIT.Azure.Functions.DependencyInjection/README.md

 The approach is based on the [AutofacOnFunctions project](https://github.com/holgerleichsenring/AutofacOnFunctions) of Holger Leichsenring.

-The main difference is that for this project Autofac isn't used and ILogger<T> is implemented.
+The main difference is that for this project Autofac isn't used and ILogger&lt;T> is implemented.

 The project contains the Dependency Injection library and a basic sample function to show how to implement it.